mluizvitor/albedo-wallpaper-cropper/README.md

 > First of all, English is not my main language, nor am I fluent in it.
 I hope all the following instructions made some sense for you.

 Albedo Wallpaper Cropper (AWC) is an utility to load, crop, and save images.
 It's not an image editor like Photoshop or GIMP.
-Instead it's a tool to help collect and standardize custom backgrounds for [Albedo ES Theme](https://github.com/mluizvitor/es-theme-albedo).
+Instead it's a tool to help collect and standardize custom backgrounds for [Albedo ES Theme](https://github.com/mluizvitor/es-theme-albedo) and [Elementerial ES Theme](https://github.com/mluizvitor/es-theme-elementerial).

 You can load an image, position it on canvas, link it to a videogame console.
 Many images are accepted, but one at time.
 After saving an image, you can download one or all as zip.